NAMUH is a work of visionary near-future science fiction.

 The steady bombardment of the forest floor by large droplets falling from the canopy above is deafening—especially in the absence of the usual forest sounds: no frog song, no foraging kiwis scratching, no hooting owls.

-Both pant legs on Michael’s jeans are completely saturated from the almost consistent contact with the widely spaced ferns on the forest floor.
+Both pant legs of Michael’s jeans are completely saturated from the almost consistent contact with the widely spaced ferns on the forest floor.
 He grimaces as he feels the moisture from the bottom half of his pants make its way down to the top of the thick woollen socks inside his newly acquired hiking boots.

-Just one week earlier, he had been fastening metal G-clamps to three men’s ball sacks, duct-taping their naked bodies to three metal swivel stools and connecting the lot, to a power supply capable of delivering life-ending amounts of electricity.
+Just one week earlier, he had been fastening metal G-clamps to three men’s ball sacks, duct-taping their naked bodies to three metal swivel stools, and connecting the lot to a power supply capable of delivering life-ending amounts of electricity.
 At least he had been dry.

 Michael keeps the forward momentum of his stride going, soon forgetting again the wetness of his clothing, the fatigue in his leg muscles, and the pain from his sprained ankle, which had occurred just as he left the designated walking trail about thirty minutes prior.

-He still cannot understand why he is forcing himself to take this early morning bush walk on his birthday.
+He still cannot understand why he is forcing himself to take this early-morning bush walk on his birthday.
 Michael also hates his birthday, and he thinks that maybe it is to take his mind off their deaths.

 A grotesque scene manifests inside his mind: six bloodied bodies lying on the ground, their faces no longer recognisable, next to pools of their congealed blood.